centria/algo-and-data/docs/part0.md

 | 48-53 |   4   |
 | 54-60 |   5   |

-* In the fall, after the corona virus situation, there will be an exam.
-The exam is graded pass/fail, and is made to ensure that the student has learnt the subject, and truly made the exercises themselves.
-The exam date will be decided later.
+* Due to the corona virus situation, the exam has been postponed to fall, to 9.10.2020.
+The exam is graded, and the better grade will stand (either the exam grade or the exercise grade).
+The exam is compulsory, even if you have passing grade with the exercises.